OvermindDL1/bucklescript-tea/README.md

 ### Example project

-Once you have your Bucklescript project set up and the dependencies configured as above then lets make a new TEA module, the Counter, as is traditional in Elm tutorials, this file will be named `Counter.ml` in your `src` directory for this example.
+Once you have your Bucklescript project set up and the dependencies configured as above then lets make a new TEA module, the Counter, as is traditional in Elm tutorials, this file will be named `counter.ml` in your `src` directory for this example.
 Code is described via inline comments:

 ```ocaml
 (* This line opens the Tea.App modules into the current scope for Program access functions and types *)